kay-wong/Wiki-Reliability/README.md

 The processing notebooks should be run in the order of:

 ## 1. MatchTemplatesUDF.ipynb
 * The `MatchTemplatesUDF.ipynb` works on in PySpark and uses an AVRO version of the XLM Wikipedia dumps (dumps.wikipedia.org).
-The code can be adapted to the XML version  embedding the ""getTemplatesRegexRelaibility()"" function on the mwxml package (https://pythonhosted.org/mwxml/).
+The code can be adapted to the XML version  embedding the ""getTemplatesRegexReliability()"" function on the [mwxml package](https://pythonhosted.org/mwxml/).

 * A recent version of the  mediawiki_history table can be  downloaded from https://dumps.wikimedia.org/other/mediawiki_history/